UWPCE-PythonCert/IntroToPython-2014/_sources/exercises/html_renderer.txt

 The ``href`` attribute is the link (hyper reference).

-To make a bulleted list, you use a <ul> tag (unordered list), and inside that, you put individual list elements <li>:
+To make a bulleted list, you use a <ul> tag (unordered list), and inside that, you put individual list items <li>:

 .. code-block:: html